irfanirshad/albanero/kafka_threadpool/README.md

  # How to run this?

+Using the `docker-compose.yml` file we spin up kafka by typing in the commands `sudo docker-compose --compatibility up -d --build` .

 Open up 2 terminals .
 Create the topic using the  ```create topic.py``` script.
 Then, Install the packages.
 ```python3 pip3 install confluent_kafka, faker, termcolor. ```